-- (1) Unless the Authority has issued a specific approval for EDTO , an AOC holder shall not operate an aeroplane with two engines or more over a route which contains a point further from an adequate aerodrome than, in the case of- - (a) Turbine-powered aeroplanes the distance flown in 60 minutes at the one-engine-inoperative cruise speed determined in accordance with paragraph (2).
+- (1) Unless the Authority has issued a specific approval for EDTO, an AOC holder shall not operate an aeroplane with two engines or more over a route which contains a point further from an adequate aerodrome than, in the case of- - (a) Turbine-powered aeroplanes the distance flown in 60 minutes at the one-engine-inoperative cruise speed determined in accordance with paragraph (2). - (b) Piston-engine aeroplanes: - (i) The distance flown in 120 minutes at the one-engine-inoperative cruise speed determined in accordance with paragraph (2); or - (ii) 555 km (300 nautical miles), whichever is less - Note 1: The specific approval shall identify the applicable threshold time established for each particular aeroplane and engine combination. - Note 2: Guidance on the establishment of an appropriate threshold time and on specific approval of extended diversion time operations is contained in Attachment C and in the Extended Diversion Time Operations Manual (Doc 10085). - (2) An AOC holder shall determine a speed for the calculation of the maximum distance to an adequate aerodrome for each aeroplane with two or more engines type or variant operated, not exceeding $V{\text{MO}}$ based upon the true airspeed that the aeroplane can maintain with one-engine-inoperative under the following conditions: - (a) International Standard Atmosphere; - (b) Level Flight: - (i) For turbine engine powered aeroplanes at: - (A) FL 170; or - (B) At the maximum flight level to which the aeroplane with one engine inoperative, can climb and maintain, using the gross rate of climb specified in AFM, whichever is less.

-(b) Piston-engined aeroplanes:

-- (i) The distance flown in 120 minutes at the one-engine-inoperative cruise speed determined in accordance with paragraph (2); or - (ii) 555 km (300 nautical miles), whichever is less

-Note 1: The specific approval shall identify the applicable threshold time established for each particular aeroplane and engine combination.

-Note 2: Guidance on the establishment of an appropriate threshold time and on specific approval of extended diversion time operations is contained in Attachment C and in the Extended Diversion Time Operations Manual (Doc 10085).

-- (2) An AOC holder shall determine a speed for the calculation of the maximum distance to an adequate aerodrome for each aeroplane with two or more engines type or variant operated, not exceeding V{MO} based upon the true airspeed that the aeroplane can maintain with one-engine-inoperative under the following conditions: - (a) International Standard Atmosphere; - (b) Level Flight: - (i) For turbine engine powered aeroplanes at: - (A) FL 170; or - (B) At the maximum flight level to which the aeroplane with one engine inoperative, can climb and maintain, using the gross rate of climb specified in AFM, whichever is less. - (ii) For piston powered aeroplanes: - (A) FL 80; or - (B) At the maximum flight level to which the aeroplane, with one engine inoperative, can climb, and maintain, using the gross rate of climb specified in the AFM, whichever is less. - (c) Maximum continuous thrust or power on the remaining operating engine; - (d) An aeroplane mass not less than that resulting from: - (i) Take-off at sea level at maximum take-off mass until the time elapsed since take-off is equal to the applicable threshold prescribed in paragraph (1); - (ii) All engines climb to the optimum long range cruise altitude until the time elapsed since take-off is equal to the applicable threshold prescribed in subparagraph (a); and - (iii) All engines cruise at the long-range cruise speed at this altitude until the time elapsed since take-off is equal to the applicable threshold prescribed in paragraph (1). - (3) An AOC holder shall ensure that the following data, specific to each type or variant, is included in the Operations Manual: - (a) The one-engine- inoperative cruise speed determined in accordance with paragraph (2); and - (b) The maximum distance from an adequate aerodrome determined in accordance with paragraph (1) and (2).
+- (ii) For piston powered aeroplanes: - (A) FL 80; or - (B) At the maximum flight level to which the aeroplane, with one engine inoperative, can climb, and maintain, using the gross rate of climb specified in the AFM, whichever is less. - (c) Maximum continuous thrust or power on the remaining operating engine; - (d) An aeroplane mass not less than that resulting from: - (i) Take-off at sea level at maximum take-off mass until the time elapsed since take-off is equal to the applicable threshold prescribed in paragraph (1); - (ii) All engines climb to the optimum long range cruise altitude until the time elapsed since take-off is equal to the applicable threshold prescribed in subparagraph (a); and - (iii) All engines cruise at the long-range cruise speed at this altitude until the time elapsed since take-off is equal to the applicable threshold prescribed in paragraph (1). - (3) An AOC holder shall ensure that the following data, specific to each type or variant, is included in the Operations Manual: - (a) The one-engine- inoperative cruise speed determined in accordance with paragraph (2); and - (b) The maximum distance from an adequate aerodrome determined in accordance with paragraph (1) and (2).